open-quantum-safe/oqs-demos/plotly-sig-visualization/USAGE.md

-If you built the docker image yourself following the instructions [here](https://github.com/open-quantum-safe/oqs-demos/tree/main/plotly-dash-sig-visualization), exchange the name of the image from `openquantumsafe/pqc-sig-plotly` in the examples below to just `pqc-sig-plotly`.
+If you built the docker image yourself following the instructions [here](https://github.com/open-quantum-safe/oqs-demos/tree/main/plotly-dash-sig-visualization), exchange the name of the image from `openquantumsafe/plotly-sig-visualization` in the examples below to just `plotly-sig-visualization`.

 ## Quick start